CartoDB/mobile-sdk/docs/guides/01-getting-started.md

   <div class="Carousel-item js-Tabpanes-item--lang js-Tabpanes-item--lang--java is-active">
     {% highlight java %}

-    Projection proj = mapView.getOptions().getBaseProjection();
+    // this will be used later in several places Projection proj = mapView.getOptions().getBaseProjection();

     // 1.
 Initialize an vector data source where to put the elements